 Being more pragmatic and treating constructive criticism as a great boon that could lead one towards perfection, can greatly contribute in building healthier, enriching and more useful relationships, and make life more interesting and worth living.
 People who do not know this secret, invariably try their best to prove themselves right even if they knew that they were wrong!

 Remember: Never say “No” to free knowledge and information in the form of advice or suggestions from others.
-A clever and sensible person would normally receive the free information, process it in ther mind and then decide whether to implement it or not.
-It is certainly better than emulating a cat that shuts its eyes as it drinks milk!
+A clever and sensible person would normally receive the free information, process it in their mind and then decide whether to implement it or not.
+It is certainly better than trying to emulate their feline pet that shuts its eyes as it drinks milk!

 May you all stay blessed.

 Jai Shri Krishna

 Your personal Audiobook that you can hear anytime – while you are at home, while driving, while travelling, when you are taking a walk or simply when you feel like taking off from your routine and calming your mind and empowering yourself with Divine Knowledge, Blessings and Energy.

 CLICK ON ANY STORE ICON BELOW TO BUY THE AUDIOBOOK